HotuRam/Image-scraping-Python-/README.md

 <br />

 #### double tap for clear image
-    -- for this version driver already in ripo. so we are free to go.
+    -- for this chrome-version driver already in ripo. so we are free to go.

- ## requirements
+ ## requirements-
+  ----copy and paste below code in cmd
     $pip install -r requirements.txt